jbamenorfe/CoffeeMachine/README.md

 the Intermediate stage yet.
 I would love to learn programming with anyone who wishes to mentor me.
 Thank you.

+I will be updating the project/ finetuning the code as I gain more experience by continually practicing with Dr. Yu and my special Tutors Mr. Joel Aquah and
+Master Alex.

 You can reach me on jbamenorfe@gmail.com